denpamusic/homeassistant-plum-ecomax/README.md

 [![stability-release-candidate](https://img.shields.io/badge/stability-pre--release-48c9b0.svg)](https://guidelines.denpa.pro/stability#release-candidate)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

+---

+> ⚠️ **Important Announcement**
+Due to personal health reasons, this project is now on hold until April, 2026.
+No support and no updates will be available until then, however PR's are still very much welcome and will be reviewed ASAP.
+Thank you for the understanding and sorry for any inconvenience!

+---

 ## 📖 Overview

 This Home Assistant integration provides support for ecoMAX controllers manufactured by [Plum Sp. z o.o.](https://www.plum.pl/).